patiram/Core-Python-Exercise/Python-Design-Pattern/singleton_design_pattern/readme.md

 <h3>Singleton Design Pattern</h3>

-<dt>Ensuring that one and only one object of the class gets created</dt>
+<li>Ensuring that one and only one object of the class gets created</li>
-<dt>Providing an access point for an object that is global to the program</dt>
+<li>Providing an access point for an object that is global to the program</li>
-<dt>Controlling concurrent access to resources that are shared</dt>
+<li>Controlling concurrent access to resources that are shared</li>

 Concept:<br> Make constructor private and create a static method that does the object initialization.
 Each time return same existing object.